Zoé Laboy

-Zoé Laboy Alvarado (born September 17, 1964) is an American attorney and public servant.
+Zoé Laboy Alvarado (born September 17, 1964) is a Puerto Rican attorney and public servant.
 Laboy served as Secretary of the Department of Corrections and Rehabilitation from 1997 to 2000. in 2016 she was elected to become a senator with the New Progressive Party (PNP) where she was the leader of the liberal wing of the party.
 On August 21, 2019, she was appointed as Governor Wanda Vázquez Garced's Chief of Staff.
-In December 2019, she endorsed former Vice president and presumptive Democratic nominee Joe Biden and has served as co-chair on his 2020 presidential campaign "Puerto Rico for Biden Leadership Committee".
+In December 2019, she endorsed former Vice president and presumptive Democratic nominee Joe Biden and has served as a co-chair on his 2020 presidential campaign "Puerto Rico for Biden Leadership Committee".

 Early years and studies

-Zoé Laboy Alvarado was born September 17, 1964 in San Juan, Puerto Rico.
+Zoé Laboy Alvarado was born September 17, 1964, in San Juan, Puerto Rico.
 She received her bachelor's degree in Psychology from the University of Puerto Rico, where she graduated magna cum laude.
 She later completed her Juris doctor in 1991, graduating cum laude.
 In 1992, Laboy was admitted by the Supreme Court of Puerto Rico to practice law.